kcl-lang/kcl-lang.io/versioned_docs/version-0.4.5/user_docs/guides/working-with-k8s/adopt_from_kubernetes.md

 ## 2. KCL OpenAPI Support

 The `kcl-openapi` tool supports extracting and generating KCL schemas from Kubernetes OpenAPI/CRD. the [KCL OpenAPI Spec](/docs/tools/cli/openapi/spec) defines the mapping between the OpenAPI specification and the KCL language features.
-For a quick start with the tool, see [KCL OpenAPI tool](/docs/tools/cli/openapi/)

 ## 3. Migrate From Kubernetes To KCL